Kazem Sadegh-Zadeh: Life and career

 Sadegh-Zadeh was born on 23 April 1942 in Tabriz, Iran.
 The fourth of eight children, he grew up in Tabriz and attended school from 1947 to 1959.
 His father was a craftsman and manufacturer and ran a minor terrycloth weaving mill.
 In the wake of severe political and economic crisis in the country caused by the U.S. and British coup d'état against the democratically elected government of Iran's Prime Minister Mohammad Mosaddegh in 1953, he went bankrupt and never recovered.
 At eleven years of age when entering the high school shortly after his father's bankruptcy, Sadegh-Zadeh told his parents he would become a professor of medicine in the future and provoked laughter from them.
 Upon finishing school education at the prestigious Ferdowsi High School in Tabriz, Sadegh-Zadeh came to Germany in March 1960 to pursue his goal as a working student and studied medicine and philosophy at the universities of Münster, Berlin, and Göttingen from 1960 to 1971 with Internship and residency 1967–1971.
 He earned a doctorate of medicine, Dr. med., from the University of Göttingen in November 1971.
 But after these five years of doing practical medicine he left clinical practice to conduct theoretical research on clinical theory and reasoning, for during his work in the hospital he had got the impression that in the foundations of clinical decision-making something was going wrong to produce about 38% errors of diagnosis and treatment.
 In an autodidactic way he specialized in the philosophy of medicine and was assistant professor and lecturer 1972–1982 and full professor of philosophy of medicine 1982–2004 at the University of Münster located in the city of Münster in the state of North Rhine-Westphalia in northwest Germany.
-He is married since 1970 and has two sons.
+He was married since 1970 and has two sons.